-Loading Equipment and Methods Use equipment and methods designed to handle and load the containers safely - see Loading and Unloading of Trucks .
+Loading Equipment and Methods Use equipment and methods designed to handle and load the containers safely - see Loading and Unloading of Trucks.
 Load Position Balance the load as instructed by the carrier.
 Accessibility Make sure the load will be accessible for safe unloading.
 Loading Check Check that the materials loaded match what is given on the shipping documentation.
-Load Safe and Secure Check that: the carrier's vehicle can safely transport the load (including protection from freezing - see freezing points) batteries and containers are upright the load will not shift during transport: in a trailer, the load is strapped or tied to both walls and floor on a flatbed, the load is strapped and cinched down to the floor or to ratchet winches on the sides in a pickup, the load is strapped to the sides of the box no sharp edges might damage or puncture the load Documentation If the load is being transported under an exemption, provide the carrier with: a copy of the bill of lading for the shipment, and any other shipping documentation the exemption says is needed Otherwise: have the Carrier sign all copies of the shipping document when accepting the shipment keep the Consignor (Shipper) copy on file for at least two years give the other copies to the carrier
+Load Safe and Secure Check that: the carrier's vehicle can safely transport the load (including protection from freezing - see freezing points) batteries and containers are upright the load will not shift during transport: in a trailer, the load is strapped or tied to both walls and floor on a flatbed, the load is strapped and cinched down to the floor or to ratchet winches on the sides in a pickup, the load is strapped to the sides of the box no sharp edges might damage or puncture the load no other items being carried could shift and damage or puncture the load Documentation If the load is being transported under an exemption, provide carrier with: a copy of the bill of lading for the shipment, and any other shipping documentation the exemption says is needed Otherwise: have the Carrier sign all copies of the shipping document when accepting the shipment keep the Consignor (Shipper) copy on file for at least two years give the other copies to the carrier